10 Entry-Level IT Jobs and What You Need to Get Started

 Learn more: Guide to Becoming a Cloud DevOps Engineer

 Now that you have an idea of what kinds of entry-level IT jobs are out there, you can begin looking for opportunities.
-If you’re just starting to build relevant IT skills to put on your resume, consider enrolling in a Professional Certificate, like Google's IT Support, on Coursera.
+If you’re just starting to build relevant IT skills to put on your resume, consider enrolling in Google's IT Support Professional Certificate.
+You'll learn to perform day-to-day IT support tasks including computer assembly, wireless networking, installing programs, and customer service.

 Article sources